RahulSDeshpande/tyriar.github.io/_posts/2013-10-01-advanced-media-queries-with-sass-and.md

 ---
 layout      : post
-title       : Advanced media queries with SASS and LESS tags        : [CSS, LESS, SASS] primarytag  : SASS intro       : SASS and LESS both have handy features to allow media queries to be written once and used throughout a project, but both have their own unique was of doing so.
+title       : Advanced media queries with Sass and LESS tags        : [CSS, LESS, Sass] primarytag  : Sass intro       : Sass and LESS both have handy features to allow media queries to be written once and used throughout a project, but both have their own unique was of doing so.
 ---

 Just as a refresher, here is a regular CSS media query.
 This one applies two styles to `<img>` elements, but only when the browser is in the `screen` category (as opposed to `print`) and the width of the page is less that `15em`s.